How to level tileable insulation screed

 Why level your floor?

 Of course, you want your new floor to be nice and level.
-If your current screed subfloor is not flat, it is best to apply a self-leveling compound.
-By leveling the subfloor, you eliminate irregularities and make the surface even for the arrival of the new floor.
+If your current screed subfloor is not flat, it is best to apply a self-levelling compound.
+By levelling the subfloor, you eliminate irregularities and make the surface even for the arrival of the new floor.
 At the same time, you extend the lifespan of the covering you apply on top, such as tiles, parquet, or laminate.

-Egaline, an effective leveling compound
+Egaline, an effective levelling compound

-Why use self-leveling compound?
+Why use self-levelling compound?

-Leveling interior floors: don't forget your primer
+Levelling interior floors: don't forget your primer

 Level the outdoor floor: first apply tile adhesive

-What about an outdoor floor, do you also need to prime it before leveling?
+What about an outdoor floor, do you also need to prime it before levelling?
 A substrate of screed or drainage mortar outdoors is not primed.
 However, you do use tile adhesive to fix the substrate.
 For this, first clean the substrate, then apply the tile adhesive to the screed with the flat side of your notched trowel.
 This way, moisture can still pass through and the sandy substrate is completely fixed.

-Leveling screed with self-leveling compound: step-by-step plan
+Levelling screed with self-levelling compound: step-by-step plan

 1. Getting your supplies at home